kuanrongchan/STAGES/README.md

     - Colourbar limit double-ended slider
         - This option will rescale the colours to fit the lower and upper colourbar limits.
 The centre of this colourbar will always be fixed at 0.
     - Colourbar position from the left and bottom number input
-        - These options will reposition the colourbar such that it does not overlap with the axes
+        - These options will reposition the colourbar such that users may prevent its overlap with the axes
-        - The number input ranges from 0.0 to 1.0.
+        - The number input ranges from 0.0 to 1.0
     - Colourbar width and height options
-        - The number input ranges from 0.0 to 1.0.
+        - The number input ranges from 0.0 to 1.0

-NOTE: to prevent the input options from glitching and resetting to the last saved state, deselect the “Plot pathway clustergram” checkbox and make the necessary changes before reselecting it
+NOTE: to prevent the input options from glitching and resetting to the last saved state, deselect the “Plot clustergram” checkbox and make the necessary changes before reselecting it.

 ## Enrichr